petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/client-extensions.md

 * **Reduced Learning Curve**: Client extensions reduce the need for specialized Liferay knowledge and empower developers to use their preferred technologies and frameworks.

-* **Accelerated Development**: Due to their independence and flexibility, developers can enhance and iterate on client extensions much faster than OSGI Plugins.
+* **Accelerated Development**: Due to their independence and flexibility, developers can enhance and iterate on client extensions much faster than OSGi Plugins.

 * **Platform Deployment Support**: Client extensions support all of Liferay's deployment models (i.e., Self-Hosted, Liferay PaaS, and Liferay SaaS).